guglxni/DevTrack/docs/README_TESTING.md

 2. Avoid complex negations like "not at all, he has never walked independently" as they can be misinterpreted
 3. For the most reliable results, use these standard response templates:
    - CANNOT_DO: "not at all" or "no, not yet"
-   - LOST_SKILL: "used to but lost this ability" or "he had this skill but lost it"
+   - LOST_SKILL: "used to but lost it" or "he had this skill but lost it"
    - EMERGING: "sometimes" or "occasionally"
    - WITH_SUPPORT: "with help" or "with assistance"
    - INDEPENDENT: "yes" or "consistently"